 “But, hang on,” he says, his voice shriller than he’d like.
 “You let me pay for dinner.”

 She shrugs.
 “I was hungry,” she replies.
 “Besides, I don’t get many chances to eat in a place like this.
 I’m a freelance pilot, not a noble.”
-She glances around at the silent clientèle.
+She glances around at the silent, but attentive, clientèle.
 “Or a banker.”
 So saying, she tugs again and, having little option, he follows her outside.

 Banjax is there, lying draped across the back of the ragged sofa at the back of the compartment, bathed in the flickering light of the TV – left on again and by now auto-muted – and the multicoloured fairy lights strung around the furniture.
-Occasionally his tail twitches, and he chitters quietly, a mechanical squirrel dreaming of electric acorns.
-Cait wanders over and drops into the sofa, leaning her head back against her friend’s furry belly, her arm outstretched, the terrible beautiful shoes dangling from her fingertips.
-She kicks up her bare feet and rests them on the drone control console.
+Occasionally his tail twitches, and he chitters quietly; a mechanical squirrel dreaming of electric acorns.
+Ceit wanders over and drops into the sofa, leaning her head back against her friend’s furry belly, her arm outstretched, the terrible beautiful shoes dangling from her fingertips.
+She kicks up her bare feet and rests them on the drone-management console.

 She sits, watching the stars, and feeling the squirrel’s even breathing.
 It’d been a good evening.
 Bounty completed with no trouble, payment received.
 That meant food in the cupboards and fuel in the tank.
 Plus, the job was a little feather in her cap with the local authorities.
 And there’d been a pleasant bonus.
 She digs into her handbag and brings out the compliment card, passed discreetly to her by a young man in a sharp suit, as she and Boudreaux had waited outside Sapphire for the Prefecture wagon to arrive.